UKFELs/Puffin/BUILD.md

 ## Building hdf5 and fftw3 (and more) using bilder

-Hdf5 and fftw3 parallel libraries may be combersome to build individually.
+Hdf5 and fftw3 parallel libraries may be cumbersome to build individually.
 The most popular linux distros have them in the official repositories.
 They can also be obtained and built by using bilder, which provides a stable base for building Puffin.
 This is usually what is used for Puffin development.
 Bilder also allows one to build other